 Your startup is your brainchild.
 However, there will be a time when your child grows up and you can’t make all the decisions anymore.

 When you need to take a step back, do so gracefully.

 Make sure your team understands that scaling up is not the end of your startup journey.
 You will still have a long way to go before you become an established organisation.

-Keep the morale up and the focus on the big picture.
+Keep the morale up and focus on the big picture.

 5. Expand Your Management Team As and When Required

 As your business grows, so will your personnel.
-Which means you will need a bigger management team to ensure smooth flow of communication and coordination between teams and team members.
+This means you will need a bigger management team to ensure a smooth flow of communication and coordination between teams and team members.

 Keep adding to your management team as and when the need arises.

 Unchecked cash burns can spell doom for your startup.